 Given all of these factors, I settled on a load 1 1/4 ounce load of Number 2 Shot.
 My hope was to get the bird within 20-25 yards.
 At that range, either the 2s or the 4s would produce very dense patterns.
 On the other hand, at longer ranges, the Number 2 Shot would provide better penetration on the body of the bird.
 I also felt that the increased penetration would give me a better chance of hitting a vital part of the bird including the back, wing, head and neck if it was necessary to take a shot at 40 yards.

-The Actual Turkey Hunting
+The Actual Turkey Hunting in Colorado

 Up until this point, I had been dealing with familiar issues regarding the muzzleloading shotgun, shot cartridges and shot size.
 The actual turkey hunting was a different story.
 There are a dizzying array of turkey calls, decoys and other turkey hunting stuff.
 After a quick search on Ebay, I purchased an E-Z Strut Starter Kit which included a Diaphragm Call, an Owl Hooter Call, a Yelper Call and a DVD which was appropriately titled "So You Want To Be A Turkey Hunter."
 After watching the DVD, I figured that knew enough about turkey hunting and calling to make a respectable first attempt at turkey hunting.